 - To ensure the storage and preservation of Loughborough’s research output at institutional level

-- To attract greater funding to Loughborough’s Schools
+- To attract greater funding to Loughborough’s Schools and Departments

 - To showcase the research output of Loughborough’s academics, and raise their national and international profile

-The regulations are that Students are required to deposit a copy of the final version of their Ph.D. thesis, as approved by their Examiners, in electronic format in the University’s Institutional Repository.
+Students are required to deposit a copy of the final version of their Ph.D. thesis, as approved by their Examiners, in electronic format in the University’s Institutional Repository.
 Each thesis will be made freely available on the web via the University’s Institutional Repository unless the thesis is Restricted or Confidential.
 The research degree will not be awarded until the electronic version has been deposited with the University.